hackerb9/Tandy-Terminfo/README.md

 Note that Tandy docs say CTRL-@ is supposed to work, but it does not.

-## History

-This started out as a woefully inadequate TERMCAP entry for Xenix in the back of the Radio Shack manual.
-It claims to be based on the DEC VT52, but that seems [approximate](compare.vt52) at best.

-Just for historical interest, here is the original Tandy 16/Xenix termcap entry from page 72 of the TELCOM Manual:

-    n1|td200|Tandy 200:\
-      :am:bs:xt:co#40:li#16:al=\EL:dl=\EM:cd=^L:ce=\EK:cl=\EE:cm=\EY%+ %+ :\
-      :nd=^\:dn=^_:up=\EA:se=\Eq:so=\Ep:kl=^J:kr=^^:ku=^^:kd=^_:

-## Future

-This will hopefully eventually be added to the official TERMINFO databases used by BSD and GNU/Linux systems, but it'd be good to find out all the undocumented features before doing that.

-### Questions

-* How does one write to the status line?
-  It's not vt52 as that didn't have tsl/fsl. h19?
-Nope.
-Didn't quite work. vt100-s?
-Nope.
-Failed completely.
-  Wyse 50 labels?
-TODO.
-* Is it possible to read the Function keys?
-* What about VT100 line drawing characters?
-* Should the `td200` entry default to presuming the status line _off_ (which is the preferred way to use it) or _on_ (which is how the TELCOM software always starts up).
-* Can the TELECOM status line be switched on and off by escape codes?
-* Eight bit codes show up as graphics characters, but they are not in Latin-1 order.
-Is there something that can be done about that?
-It'd be nice to have umlauts and such

 ## Enabling a serial login on Unix systems with systemd and agetty

 If you have a UNIX box running `systemd`, such as Debian GNU/Linux,